Oreire/app-balancer-project/README.md

    #Content Caching with Redis for low latency

-   #Secure Backend Nodes and applications
+   #Secure Backend Nodes and applications with private subnets & RT

 # This project implements a layered approach to the microservice design to promote